EmboTeam: Grounding LLM Reasoning into Reactive Behavior Trees via PDDL for Embodied Multi-Robot Collaboration: Methods

 \subsection{Hybrid Planner}

 Our proposed \textbf{HP} adopts the layered architecture depicted in \cref{fig:hp}, which combines classical symbolic planning with the semantic reasoning capabilities of LLMs \cite{zhang2025lamma}.
-The planner receives the set of sub-task problems $\mathcal{P} = \{{{Problem}_{1}, \ldots, {Problem}_{n}}\}$ from the PFG and generates a globally optimal plan through a three-stage processing pipeline.
+Specifically, the planner receives the sub-task problem set $\mathcal{P}=\{\mathit{Problem}_1, \dots, \mathit{Problem}_N\}$ from the PFG and generates a globally optimal plan through a three-stage processing pipeline.

 The first stage is Semantic Validation and Simplification.
 Here, the planner uses the LLM to perform semantic enhancement and validation of the generated PDDL problem files.
 This process can be formalized as a constraint simplification problem, defined in \cref{eq:llm_validate}.